sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/torque.png' | prepend: site.baseurl }}" alt="Torque Wizard" /></p>

 - **Cumulative**
-  Determines whether points stay on the map throughout the visualization or fade away.
+Determines whether points stay on your map throughout the animation or fade away.

 - **Column**
-  Select the column which you would like to display.
-The column must contain either date-type data, or numerical data (as long as the numerical data reflects the passage of time) to be used in the Torque visualization.
+Select the data column that you would like to display.
+The column must contain either date-type or numerical data (so long as it reflects the passage of time) to be used in the Torque visualization.

 - **Marker Type**
-  Select whether you'd like to display the points as rectangles or ellipses.
+Select whether you'd like to display points as rectangles or ellipses.

 - **Marker Fill**
-  Here you can adjust three properties: the size of the marker (a numberical value between 0-40), the color of the marker (using Hex codes or by selecting from the color palette), and the opacity of your point (a value between 0-1).
+Adjust three properties: the size of the marker (a numberical value between 0-40), the color (using Hex codes or by selecting from the color palette), and the opacity (a value between 0-1).

 - **Marker Stroke**
-  The marker stroke allows you to edit the width of your marker stroke, a.k.a. border or outline (a value between 0-40), the color of your marker stroke (using Hex codes or by selecting from the color palette), and the opacity of your point (a value between 0-1).
+The marker stroke allows you to edit the width of your point, a.k.a. its border or outline (a value between 0-40), the color (using Hex codes or by selecting from the color palette), and the opacity (a value between 0-1).

 - **Duration**
 Edit the total length of your visualization.

 - **Steps**
-  Edit the number of animation groupings in which your data is displayed.
+Edit the number of animation groupings.
 Fewer steps will create a more step-by-step or choppy visualization with more data in each "step."
-Greater number of steps will look smoother.
-This can relate to whether your data is being displayed by day, week, month, etc.
+A greater number of steps will look smoother.
+This correlates to whether your data is being displayed by day, week, month, etc.

 - **Blend Mode**
-  This is related to composite operations (see above descriptions), and affects how layered data is displayed visually.
+This tool is related to composite operations (see above descriptions) and affects how layered data is displayed.

 - **Trails**
-  Select whether data points display a "trail," or faded image, after they disappear from the map.
-Choose a value between 0 and 5, where 5 will display a longer, more-lasting trail and 0 will not show a trail.
+Select whether data points display a "trail," or faded image after they disappear from your map.
+Choose a value between 0 and 5: 5 will display a longer, more-lasting trail and 0 will not show a trail.

 - **Resolution**
 Defines the grid resolution that bins your data.
-(Behind the scenes, torque visualizations put data in to bins according to screen pixels.
-So, resolution of 2 would bin your data into 2x2 pixel cells.)
+Behind-the-scenes torque visualizations organize data into bins according to screen pixels.
+So, a resolution of 2 would bin your data into 2x2 pixel cells.

-#### Infowindows
+#### Info-windows

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/infowindows.png' | prepend: site.baseurl }}" alt="Infowindows" /></p>

-##### On-click infowindows
+##### On-click info-windows

-On-click infowindows will appear when a point or polygon is clicked on.
-They can display data of your choosing, and you may define many different visual aspects of the window.
+On-click info-windows will appear when a point or polygon is clicked.
+They display data of your choosing, and you may customize the way your windows appear by selecting from a variety of color combinations via the drop-down menu.
+To the right, you will notice a numeric selector that allows you to adjust the width (in pixels) of your info-windows.

-From the dropdown, you may select from many pre-set color combination options such as light, dark, header blue, etc. To the right, you have a number selector where you can set the width (in pixels) of the infowindow.
+To choose which data columns to display, toggle the slider to the right of each column title.
+Once your column is "on", you may select to show the column title on your visualization by checking the box.

-To choose which data columns display in the infowindow, toggle the slider to the right of each column name.
-Once you toggle it on, you may select whether or not the column title is displayed using the checkbox.
-You may drag columns above/below one another to adjust the display order.
-You may also change the display name of each column (or item in your infowindow) by selecting the icon at the top of the list of column names.
-Finally, you may edit your own Custom HTML by clicking on the "</>" button.
+Further customization features include display order adjustments via column drags, changing column names by selecting the icon above the list, and the option to use Custom HTML by clicking on the "</>" button.
 See the image below for reference.

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/infowindow.png' | prepend: site.baseurl }}" alt="On-click infowindows" /></p>

-##### On-hover infowindows
+##### On-hover info-windows

-On-hover infowindows display when a polygon or point is hovered over.
-They display data of your choosing, and can be edited in the same way as the on-click infowindows above.
+On-hover info-windows display when your cursor is "hovering" above an info-window.
+They display data of your choosing and can be edited in the same ways as on-click info-windows.

 #### CartoCSS

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/cartocss.png' | prepend: site.baseurl }}" alt="CartoCSS" /></p>

 CartoCSS is the syntax language that CartoDB uses to allow users greater control over how their data is visualized.
-When you customize the CartoCSS, you're able to control things like marker size, marker color, line stroke, text display, and much more at a granualar level then when using the Wizards.
-If you have used Cascading Style Sheets for styling webpages CartoCSS will be quite familiar, but there are some differences to take note of.
+When you customize CartoCSS, you're able to control things like marker size, marker color, line stroke, and text display at a more granular level than the Wizards permit.
+If you have used Cascading Style Sheets for styling webpages, then CartoCSS will be familiar, but there are key differences to note.

 CartoDB uses a flavor of CartoCSS developed by [Mapbox](https://www.mapbox.com/).
-You can check out some of their excellent documentation in the following links:
+Follow the links to check out some of their excellent documentation:

 - [CartoCSS manual](https://www.mapbox.com/tilemill/docs/manual/carto/)
 - [CartoCSS API](https://www.mapbox.com/carto/api/2.3.0/)